-Eun Chae is a government official’s daughter who despite her upbringing has a lot of empathy towards the poor.
+Meanwhile, Eun Chae is a government official’s daughter who, despite her upbringing, has a lot of empathy toward the poor.
 She met Iljimae by chance and couldn’t help admiring him for what he stood for even though she had never seen his face.
 (Source: MyDramaList)

 22. Seoul’s Sad Song